Key/Value Pairs is a targeting feature that allows publishers to use custom metadata on their sites to deliver direct sold campaigns.

 HTML meta tag

-.
+Key/value attribute may be set on HTML meta tag with custom metadata name ntv-kv.
 One or more tags can be placed in a single HTML page to define multiple key-value attributes.

 Each tag should contain a key and its corresponding values.
 Multiple values separated by a comma is supported per key.